Blueberry Zucchini Muffins

 Instructions

-• In a small mixing bowl, toss the blueberries with 1 ½ tablespoons of flour until combined.
+• In a small bowl, toss blueberries with 1½ tablespoons of flour.
 Fold the floured blueberries into the batter.

-• Divide the muffin batter evenly among the muffin cups.
-Sprinkle each muffin with 1 teaspoon turbinado sugar if desired.
+• Divide batter evenly among muffin cups.
+Sprinkle each with 1 teaspoon of turbinado sugar if desired.

 • Bake at 400°F for 5 minutes.
-Reduce the oven temperature to 350°F and bake for an additional 13-15 minutes or until a toothpick inserted into the center comes out clean.
+Reduce to 350°F and bake an additional 13–15 minutes until a toothpick comes out clean.

-• Cool the muffins in the pan on a wire cooling rack for 5 minutes, or until they are cool enough to transfer directly to the rack to cool completely.
+• Cool in pan on a wire rack for 5 minutes, then transfer muffins directly to the rack to cool completely.

 Notes